LuisFernandoPenhaDeCamargo/study-resources/JavaScript/NVM.md

 # <a id="comandos-utilizados-cli"></a>Comandos Utilizados Através do CLI

+### Sumário

 - [ls-remote](#comandos-ls-remote)

 ## <a id="comandos-utilizados-cli-ls-remote"></a>`nvm ls-remote`

-É utilizado para listar todas as versões disponíveis do Node.js que podem ser instaladas através do NVM.
+É utilizado para **listar todas as versões disponíveis do Node.js que podem ser instaladas** através do NVM.